pkmntrainerblue/polishedcrystal/README.md

 ## New Starters:

 **Partner Pikachu**

-(Increased BST, exclusive ability, exclusive tutor moves)
+(Increased BST, exclusive ability, exclusive tutor moves.)

 ## New Abilities:

 **Partner Bond**

-(Friendship battle mechanics)
+(Friendship battle mechanics.)

 **Liquid Voice**
+(Sound based moves become Water-type.)

 **Transistor**
+(Powers up Electric type moves by a great deal.)

 **Surge Surfer**
+(Doubles Speed stat in rain.)

+**Comatose**
+(User is permanently asleep.
+Can attack.
+Immune to non volatile status conditions.)

 ## New Tutor Moves:

 **Zippy Zap**
+(Priority Electric attack that is always a critical hit.)

 **Splashy Surf**
+(Strong Water attack that has the chance to paralyze the foe.)

 **Floaty Fall**
+(Strong Flying attack that has the chance to flinch the foe.)

 **Pika Papow**
+(Electric attack that never misses.
+Power is based on friendship.)

 Exclusive to Partner Pikachu; You can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.